voyagebagage/twa-template/twa-cli-wizard/README.md

 - Tailwind CSS for styling
 - TypeScript and Zod for type safety

+### Next.js with Hono Template

+- Server-side rendering with Next.js
+- API routes powered by Hono framework
+- More efficient API handling with Hono middleware
+- All the benefits of the standard Next.js template

 ### Vite Template

-- Client-side only (lighter and faster)
+- Client-only (lighter and faster)
 - Full integration with Telegram Mini App API
 - Mobile-optimized layout
 - Zustand for state management